Focus on Them

-Edited by the Association for Talent Development’s own management authority Ryan Changcoco, research expert Megan Cole, and content developer Jack Harlow, this book explores ATD’s new management framework—the ACCEL model.
-Each chapter, written by a leader in management and talent development, focuses on one of the five skills all managers need:
+Edited by the Association for Talent Development’s (ATD) management authority Ryan Changcoco, research expert Megan Cole, and content developer Jack Harlow, this book explores ATD’s new management framework—the ACCEL model.
+Each chapter, written by a leader in management and talent development, focuses on one of the five skills managers need:

-· Accountability (Timothy Ito)
+· accountability (Timothy Ito)

-· Communication (Ken O’Quinn)
+· communication (Ken O’Quinn)

-· Collaboration (Winsor Jenkins)
+· collaboration (Winsor Jenkins)

-· Engagement (Hunter Haines)
+· engagement (Hunter Haines)

-· Listening and assessing (Michele Nevarez)
+· listening and assessing (Michele Nevarez)

 Becoming a manager isn’t climbing a mountain.
-By focusing on the basics, you can transform from a results-oriented manager to the super people manager your employees need.
+By focusing on the basics, you can transform from a results-oriented manager to the people manager your employees need.